 While many of the things below are free to experience, it’s simply good manners to make a donation, buy a drink or lend a hand when appropriate.

 1. See the monks in the morning – The only cost for this is getting your bum out of bed.
 Each morning beginning around 6:30 am monks will walk the streets collecting their morning alms and food for the day.

 2. Listen to jazz – On the north side of the Old City Northgate Jazz Co-Op.
 The bar opens up on to the street and on busy nights people will be standing in the road and sitting on the lawn across the street to listen to the tunes.
 No cover and no need to buy a drink.

-4. Huay Tung Tao – Spend an afternoon lounging by the lake just outside of town, only 20 baht to get in.
+4. Head to Huay Tung Tao – Spend an afternoon lounging by the lake just outside of town, only 50 baht to get in.

-5. Eat at the Vegetarian Society – Though not 100% free, the Vegetarian Society lets you serve yourself up some veggie dishes and pay using the honor system with suggested, very small, donations.
+5. Eat at the Vegetarian Society – Though not 100% free, the Vegetarian Society lets you serve yourself up some veggie dishes and pay using the honor system with suggested small donations.
+(We’re talking 15 baht for rice and three sides!)
 Heading away from Central Airport Plaza on Bunrueang Road look for a green sign on your left.